Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 Output
 ------

+Here is a list of files produced by the tropical cyclones diagnostic:

 * tempest_output_yyyymmddThh.txt:            text files produced by Tempest DetectNodes with TCs centres coordinates and maximum wind at each time step;
 * tempest_track_yyyymmddThh-yyyymmddThh.txt: text files produced by Tempest StitchNodes with TCs centres coordinates and maximum wind; for each TC trajectory (i.e. after tracking is applied);